What does "farm membership" mean?

 If you are away more weeks than you are home, you may find that a membership is not the best value for you.
 But there are still plenty of ways to support the farm, even if you can't be a member!
 You can find us at the market or stop by the farmstore when you are in town.
 We are open all the time during the growing season.
 You can tell your friends and neighbors about our farm, the farm store, and our programs.
-We try to keep our offerings updated daily on our Facebook page.
+We try to keep our offerings updated on our Facebook page.
 More details and directions are here.
 A great way to support our farm is to also support our Eatership program.

 Are you organic?